Panama City, Panama

 People living in Panama City were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Panama City, it is important to pack items that will help you adjust to the climate and culture.
 Pack lightweight, breathable clothing that is suitable for the tropical climate.
 Bring comfortable shoes for walking and exploring the city.
 Sunscreen and a hat are also essential for protecting yourself from the sun.
 Additionally, it is important to bring any necessary medications and toiletries.
 Don't forget to bring a few items that will help you feel at home, such as photos, books, and music.
-Finally, make sure to bring a valid passport and any other important documents," wrote a member in Panama City.
+Finally, make sure to bring a valid passport and any other important documents," remarked one expat living in Panama City, Panama.

 Where should I setup a bank account in Panama City?